Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 GRO-250: Aging Policies Programs and Services

 This course covers the development of state and federal policies, programs, and services for an aging population as a result of demographic shifts.
-Topics include initial federal programs addressing aging issues, emerging challenges and trends, the role of needs assessment and outcome measures that shape policies, and contemporary issues.
-Upon completion, students should be able to articulate about initial federal programs; assess emerging challenges and trends; demonstrate the value of needs assessments; and identify contemporary issues.
+Topics include federal programs addressing aging issues, emerging challenges and trends, the role of needs assessment and outcome measures that shape policies, and contemporary issues.
+Upon completion, students should be able to explain how state and federal policies and programs impact aging communities.

 Requisites: